microsoft/BotBuilder-Samples/Node/intelligence-SpeechToText/README.md

 The minimum prerequisites to run this sample are:
 * Latest Node.js with NPM.
 Download it from [here](https://nodejs.org/en/download/).
 * The Bot Framework Emulator.
-To install the Bot Framework Emulator, download it from [here](https://aka.ms/bf-bc-emulator).
-Please refer to [this documentation article](https://docs.botframework.com/en-us/csharp/builder/sdkreference/gettingstarted.html#emulator) to know more about the Bot Framework Emulator.
+To install the Bot Framework Emulator, download it from [here](https://emulator.botframework.com/).
+Please refer to [this documentation article](https://github.com/microsoft/botframework-emulator/wiki/Getting-Started) to know more about the Bot Framework Emulator.
 * Bing Speech Api Key.
 You can obtain one from [Microsoft Cognitive Services Subscriptions Page](https://www.microsoft.com/cognitive-services/en-us/subscriptions?productId=/products/Bing.Speech.Preview).
 * **[Recommended]** Visual Studio Code for IntelliSense and debugging, download it from [here](https://code.visualstudio.com/) for free.
 * This sample currently uses a free trial Microsoft Cognitive service key with limited QPS.
 Please subscribe to Bing Speech Api services [here](https://www.microsoft.com/cognitive-services/en-us/subscriptions) and update the `MICROSOFT_SPEECH_API_KEY` key in [.env](.env) file to try it out further.

 ### Usage

-Attach an audio file (wav format) and send an optional command as text.
+Attach an audio file (wav format).
-Supported Commands:
-* `WORD` - Counts the number of words.
-* `CHARACTER` - Counts the number of characters excluding spaces.
-* `SPACE` - Counts the number of spaces.
-* `VOWEL` - Counts the number of vowels.
-* Any other word will count the occurrences of that word in the transcribed text

 ### Code Highlights